GFDRR/CCDR-tools/docs/presentation.md

 # Results presentation
+This section is still work in progress.

 [//]: # (Comment)

 # Maps
 The best way to depict spatial variability is through maps.
-For baseline risk mapping, there is no automation produced at the moment; [QGIS](external-tools.md) is used to import the data and print into maps.
+For baseline risk mapping, there is no automation produced at the moment; [QGIS](external-tools) is used to import the data and print into maps.

 [quick tutorial]